kurikaesu/userspace-tablet-driver-daemon/README.md

 - Make a nice GUI to perform binding changes
 - Support more XP-Pen devices

+## Warning
+- This includes a 70-uinput-plugdev.rules file that gives users on your computer that are in the `plugdev` permission group access to uinput without SUDO.
+This is how I can make this driver run without having the user constantly enter their password each time.

 ## How to change bindings
 Without a GUI changing bindings is pretty annoying.
 Let's take the default binding of the top-left button on my 22R Pro: